scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

-# Deploy Scalar DB server on Azure
+# Deploy Scalar DB Server on Azure

 Scalar DB server is a gRPC server that implements the Scalar DB interface.
 We can deploy the Scalar DB server on any Kubernetes service.